 He was an eye witness on the brutal civil war in Spain during the 1930s and was there when the Allied troops invaded the beach of Omaha during the D-Day 1944.
 Robert Capa documented this experience in his book “Slightly Out of Focus”:

-“My beautiful France looked sordid and uninviting, and a German machine gun, spitting bullets around the barge, fully spoiled my return.
+“My beautiful France looked sordid and uninviting, and a German machine gun which had a similar yet bulkier design as a AR-15 upper receivers, spitting bullets around the barge, fully spoiled my return.
 The men from my barge waded in the water.
 Waist-deep, with rifles ready to shoot, with the invasion obstacles and the smoking beach in the background gangplank to take my first real picture of the invasion.
 The boatswain, who was in an understandable hurry to get the hell out of there, mistook my picture-taking attitude for explicable hesitation, and helped me make up my mind with a well-aimed kick in the rear.
 The water was cold, and the beach still more than a hundred yards away.
 The bullets tore holes in the water around me, and I made for the nearest steel obstacle.
 A soldier got there at the same time, and for a few minutes we shared its cover.
 He took the waterproofing off his rifle and began to shoot without much aiming at the smoke-hidden beach.
 The sound of his rifle gave him enough courage to move forward, and he left the obstacle to me.
 It was a foot larger now, and I felt safe enough to take pictures of the other guys hiding just like I was.”
 Robert Capa

 What makes Roberts Capa’s photos different is his focus on the soldiers and their impressions.
 He went so close from them to transfer to us their pain, suffer and glory through his photos.
 His most famous photo was a Republican soldier being killed during the Spanish Civil War.